shivshankardayal/full-website/algebra/source/complex_numbers.rst

-Now if :math:`a` is real :math:`a^n` will also be real but from above an imaginary number :math:`x+iy` is equal to a real number :math:`a^n` which is not posiible.
+Now if :math:`a` is real :math:`a^n` will also be real but from above an imaginary number :math:`x+iy` is equal to a real number :math:`a^n` which is not possible.
 Hence, a must be imaginary.

 Square Root of a Complex Number
 -------------------------------